Explainable Machine Learning for ICU Readmission Prediction: Results

 \subsection{Machine Learning Validation}

 The statistical analysis provided an insightful characterisation of the readmission group, contrasting it with the non-readmission group and across populations.
-With this information, we now move to a machine learning analysis and validation.
+With this information, we can now move to a machine learning analysis and validation.

-Table S5 shows the 47 selected features by the greedy feature selection approach, considering a balanced readmission dataset.
+Table S5 shows the 47 selected features by the greedy feature selection approach using a Random Forest classifier and considering a balanced readmission dataset.
 The details of these variables representing machine learning features can be found in Table S2.
 Although we employed several different undersampling techniques to tackle the high level of readmission imbalance, using a balanced readmission rate presented itself as the most successful technique, which was then applied in both eICU and MIMIC IV cohorts at first.
-Hyper-parameter optimisation has also been applied after feature selection, aiming to improve the predictive performances of the resultant models (Table S4).
+Hyper-parameter optimisation was also applied after feature selection, with the aim of improving the predictive performances of the resultant models (Table S4).

 When bringing all these ML components together, our proposed pipeline achieved an area under the ROC curve (AUC) of 0.68 on multicentric eICU data under a 10-fold cross-validation procedure with a Random Forest classifier with 80 trees in a balanced readmission scenario.
-On the blind test (stratified 10\% from eICU data), which internally validates the proposed model, consistent results were reached (AUC of 0.672) when compared to 10-fold cross-validation.
+It is worth noting that this classification model was considered the best against 9680 other machine learning models in terms of a trade-off among AUC, MCC and recall metrics on 10-fold cross-validation.
+Explainability was also a key point in selecting the model.
+Therefore, the selected variables (features) were taken into consideration while selecting the predictive model itself.
+On the blind test (stratified 10\% from eICU data), which internally validates the proposed model, consistent results were reached by the predictive model (AUC of 0.672) when compared to 10-fold cross-validation.
 When externally validated on MIMIC IV's data, our model reached an AUC of 0.616, which demonstrates the overall generalisation capabilities of the proposed model to predict 30-day readmission.
 Figure \ref{fig_2} shows the AUC plots for these three validation schemes.
 The results for other performance measures are also summarised in Table S6.